nareshNishad/Weather-bot/README.md

 3. To initiate and run the chatbot and conversate in UI.

-> rasa run -m models --enable-api --cors "\*" --debug
+> rasa run --model models --enable-api --cors "\*" --debug

 Now open the index.html file and start your conversation with my chatbot !!